tonydg2/scripts/README.md

 TODO: -skipIMP and -skipSYN args will not create the output_products folder, need to check if exists first, create only if NOT exist

+### Do NOT name the cloned scripts repo anything other than 'scripts'.
+Or modify BUILD.tcl.
+### Scripts repo/folder must be cloned at the top, otherwise git hash parsing will fail.
 ### No spaces allowed in any filenames or folders.
 Scripts will fail.

 # DFX